michelleludovici1/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 4. **Status:** The status of the legal person must be verified.
 These states are not yet regulated, but at the very least, the legal person for which an LPID is requested must be registered at a business register.

 The issuance process can either start in:
-1. a wallet application, the grahical user interface of the wallet *or*
+1. a wallet application, the graphical user interface of the wallet *or*
 2. the eService of the PID provider.

 The first approach requires the wallet provider to implement support for a lookup of all PID Providers.
 It also requires the User (natural person or legal person, as defined in eIDAS2 [8]) to have a wallet solution [8] that includes a wallet application.
 Wallet applications are optional and not all legal persons may opt for a wallet solution that includes a graphical user interface.
 An end user representing the legal person chooses an PID Provider in the wallet application to apply for/request an LPID from.
 The wallet application then redirects the end user to the eService of the PID Pprovider for the issuance process.
-After completeing the eService procedure, the natural person is redirected back to the wallet application from where a offer reqest is initiated.
+After completing the eService procedure, the natural person is redirected back to the wallet application from where a offer request is initiated.

-The second approach has no dependency to the implementaion of the wallet or the wallet solution of the User.
+The second approach has no dependency to the implementation of the wallet or the wallet solution of the User.
 An end user representing the legal person goes directly to the eService of the PID Provider to apply for/request an LPID.
-After completeing the eService procedure, the PID Provider initiates a offer response to the wallet instance of the legal person which endpoint the representative of the lagal person supplied.
+After completing the eService procedure, the PID Provider initiates a offer response to the wallet instance of the legal person which endpoint the representative of the legal person supplied.
 The endpoint can be a url or a DID for instance.
 All communication between wallets is done in the backend.

 Once an application/request has been approved in the LPID process of a PID Provider, the creation and issuance of the LPID is done in the wallet of the PID provider.
-The transctions between the wallets of PID Provider and legal person are described in the chapter below.
+The transactions between the wallets of PID Provider and legal person are described in the chapter below.

 # 4.0 LPID issuance to a wallet instance

-In order to issue an LPID from an issuer wallet instance, som preliminary steps must be completed.
+In order to issue an LPID from an issuer wallet instance, some preliminary steps must be completed.

 **Preliminary Steps for LPID Issuance:**

 5. **Wallet Conformity:** Before initiating the LPID issuance, the user's wallet must be confirmed to comply with established standards.
-This includes possessing an wallet instance attestaion (WIA), wallet trust evidence (WTE), both issued by the wallet provider [ARF], and PID issued by a PID Provider.
+This includes possessing an wallet instance attestation (WIA), wallet trust evidence (WTE), both issued by the wallet provider [ARF], and PID issued by a PID Provider.

 6. **Trust Anchor Verification:** The issuing entity's authorization within the Trust Anchor framework must be validated, ensuring it is listed as an authorized actor, thus guaranteeing that only verified entities can issue the LPID.

-7. **Data Acquisition from Reliable Sources:** Data used for LPID generation must be supplied from authentic sorces, such as business registries, ensuring the LPID credentials are based on accurate and up-to-date information.
+7. **Data Acquisition from Reliable Sources:** Data used for LPID generation must be supplied from authentic sources, such as business registries, ensuring the LPID credentials are based on accurate and up-to-date information.
 In use cases where the PID provider differs from the authentic source the PID Provider must have access to information in the authentic source.

 ## 4.1 Issuance